 - FOCUS: Environmental protection and public access to state coastal areas. - ROLE & AUTHORITY: Under the California Coastal Act of 1976, the California Coastal Commission has permitting responsibility for non-exempt pipeline work and other development associated with the pipeline in the Coastal Zone, including any enforcement actions for permitting requirements.
-The Commission also has federal consistency review authority under the Coastal Zone Management Act of certain pipeline-related activities in federal waters. - ACTIONS UNDERWAY: Commission staff is coordinating with Sable (and Santa Barbara County, which shares the permitting jurisdiction) to determine what permits are needed and the appropriate permitting process.
-Commission enforcement staff are in the process of investigating multiple potential violations. - On September 27, 2024, Commission staff issued a Notice of Violation and cease and desist letter to Sable due to then recent and ongoing development activities that were occurring on and around the pipeline within the Coastal Zone without any Coastal Act authorization. - On October 4, 2024, Commission staff issued a Notice of Intent to issue an Executive Director Cease and Desist Order and requested confirmation that all work on the pipeline had ceased and that Sable would apply for a Coastal Development Permit for the work that had already occurred. - On November 11, 2024, the Commission's Executive Director issued a Cease and Desist Order to Sable, directing Sable, among other things, to submit an application for a Coastal Development Permit "for any proposed future work to be undertaken along the Pipelines, as well as for after-the-fact ('ATF') authorization for unpermitted development that has already occurred." - Currently: Coastal Commission staff are coordinating with Sable and the federal government to determine the scope of required federal consistency review.
-Federal agency approvals would only occur after the Commission acts on the federal consistency review.
+The Commission also has federal consistency review authority under the Coastal Zone Management Act of certain pipeline-related activities in federal waters. - ACTIONS UNDERWAY: Commission staff is coordinating with Santa Barbara County, which shares the permitting jurisdiction, on permitting processes related to Sable's work along the pipeline.
+Commission staff continues to direct Sable to apply for a Coastal Development Permit to resolve Coastal Act violations that occurred both onshore and offshore. - On September 27, 2024, Commission staff issued a Notice of Violation and cease and desist letter to Sable due to then recent and ongoing development activities that were occurring on and around the pipeline within the Coastal Zone without any Coastal Act authorization, requesting that Sable cease and desist. - On October 4, 2024, Commission staff issued a Notice of Intent to issue an Executive Director Cease and Desist Order and requested confirmation that all work on the pipeline had ceased and that Sable would apply for a Coastal Development Permit for the work that had already occurred. - On November 112, 2024, the Commission's Executive Director issued a Cease and Desist Order to Sable, directing Sable, among other things, to submit an application for a Coastal Development Permit "for any proposed future work to be undertaken along the Pipelines, as well as for after-the-fact ('ATF') authorization for unpermitted development that has already occurred." - Sable temporarily ceased its onshore activities.
+The Cease and Desist Order expired on February 910, 2025.
+The deadline established in the Order for Sable to apply for a Coastal Development Permit expired on March 1112, 2025.
+Sable has not filed an application.